MarijaBorisov/ngsi-tools/README.md

     - Structures of entity types that can be uploaded via the Connector are saved in this database.
 It could be the same MongoDB database that the Orion Context Broker is using for saving its data.

 ###### **Structures of Entity Types**
+NGSI Connector API has support for rules.
+They represent a key aspect of API by providing users with a platform for customizing aspects of data creation before sending data to Fiware Orion.

+Rules make sure that data which is sent to Fiware Orion keep its integrity and structure, and it becomes essentials when working with big files.
+Files can contain up to 3000 and more entities making sure that data is sent to Fiware Orion is of the right format, type, etc... become an almost impossible task, rules solve this problem by adding this layer to NGSI Connector API.

+Rules are customizable, users can create, remove or edit rules, and the REST option is added.

-In order to make the NGSI Connector more universal, the possibility for users to create and add various Entity Types and their structure is incorporated.
+In order to make the NGSI Connector more universal, the possibility for users to dynamically create and update various Entity Types and their structure is incorporated.
 Each structure sets the rules that will be used while parsing specific entities.
 It is mandatory to first upload the structure of each entity type that will be uploaded.
-Otherwise, upload of entities of unknown structure would not be possible.
+Otherwise, the upload of entities of unknown structure would not be possible.

-* **`Create a structure of Entity Type`**
+* **`Create a structure of Entity Type (Rule)`**
-     * Upload structure  of entity type into the request body in JSON format
+     * Upload a structure of entity type into the request body in JSON format
      * Structure must be added in the following format:
     ```console
        {